 Last week I wrote about not blowing all the money you save from frugal living.
-In that post I introduced “Buying the B Share,” my goal of buying a B share of Berkshire Hathaway using nothing but money I earn or save through frugal living.
-The B share trades at about $4,000 per share, so I set up a substantial goal for myself.
+In that post, I introduced “Buying the B Share,” my goal of buying a B share of Berkshire Hathaway using nothing but the money I earn or save through frugal living.
+The B share trades at about $4,000 per share (note, since writing this article, the B share was split 50 to 1), so I set up a substantial goal for myself.
 What I didn’t explain is why I’ve chosen a B share of Berkshire Hathaway as my goal.
 Here is my explanation.

 It’s Not About Buffett

 Under Warren Buffett’s leadership, Berkshire Hathaway has enjoyed a book value annual return of over 25%!
 It is for this reason that Warren Buffett is a household name.
 But Buffett won’t be around forever.
 The day will come when he retires to that great big bargain in the sky, and then we’ll all have a very big question to answer–Is Berkshire Hathaway still worth owning.
 My guess is that many will answer “No,” and the price of BRK will decline.
 It will be at this point, no doubt, that Buffett will be going crazy just wishing he could still buy an A share or two (currently trading at about $190,000 per share).
 And so anybody considering an investment in Berkshire Hathaway had better be able to justify the investment decision in a world without Mr. Buffett.

 And that’s exactly what I’ve done.
 My analysis, however, doesn’t dive into the financial statements or evaluate the stocks Berkshire owns.
 Rather, my investing decision is based on the view that Berkshire is a great alternative to a mutual fund.
 There’s nothing new in equating Berkshire to a mutual fund, but I think Berkshire has at least four distinct advantages over most funds: